 There are two summer camps, two churches and two parks on the island.
 The sole retail business is Blau Oyster Farm, which sells fresh seafood year round.

-Halfway between the exciting cities of Seattle and Vancouver, Samish Island is a short distance from beautiful Chuckanut drive and the coastal towns of Edison, Fairhaven, Laconner and Anacortes.
-Wonderful dining and shopping experiences await you at each stop.
+Located halfway between the exciting cities of Seattle and Vancouver, Samish Island is a short distance from beautiful Chuckanut drive and the coastal towns of Edison, Fairhaven, Laconner and Anacortes where wonderful dining and shopping experiences await you at each stop.

 Samish Island Getaways ©2009.
 All rights reserved.